dkro23/fantasy-football-trades/README.md

 `schedule_dat.csv`, teams in each league `teams_dat.csv`, league summaries `summary_dat.csv`, and transactions (including trades, but also waiver claims) `transactions_dat.csv`.

+Update 07/13/2023: Additional data has been scraped from KeepTradeCut to include historical daily player rankings.

 ### Analysis of Sample Data

 To understand the relative impact of close losses on trade behavior